 A second advantage is control over microstructure.
 In die casting this is determined by cooling rate, which varies depending on factors like surface area and volume.
 Powder metallurgy provides much greater control and consistency, plus an ability to form finer microstructures.
 Why does this matter to the designer?
 It makes it especially skilled at producing hard, tough components -- think high-speed steel tools.

 Die casting is most commonly employed with nonferrous materials such as:

 This is primarily because those metals have low melting points.

 Powder metallurgy allows far greater flexibility in material usage.
 In particular, while there are “standard” powder metal materials, it's also feasible to blend powders.
-This allows creation of specific properties -- such as high magnetic performance for an electric motor component -- and high melting point materials.
+This allows creation of specific properties -- such as high magnetic performance for an electric motor component -- and high-melting-point metal powders.

-Powder metal usually consists of one of more of these metals:
+Powder metal usually consists of one of more of these materials: